 Residents are assigned progressive responsibility for patient care by the supervising attending physician and the surgery Program Director/Chair, based on faculty evaluations of clinical competence, including:

 Promotion and assignment to progressive patient care responsibilities requires satisfactory completion of the training objectives specific for each PGY year as assessed by the faculty.
 Operative experience under supervision is provided and stressed at all levels of the residency.

 The resident progressively acquires more extensive knowledge of surgical physiology, develops technical skills and gains a thorough understanding of the aims, attitudes and philosophies of surgery.
 As a PGY-5, each chief resident, while working along side of the attending surgeons, is in charge of his/her own service, exercising major independent responsibility.

 The rotations for the categorical residents, while slightly different from resident to resident, provide an equivalent experience during each year of training.

 For the preliminary residents in orthopedics, ENT, neurosurgery and urology, the rotations have been tailored to fit within the requirements established by the specialty boards governing those training programs.
 For the most part, the rotations for the non-designated preliminaries are similar to the categorical general surgery residents unless specific requirements are necessary for continued training in different specialties (i.e. radiology or anesthesiology).

 It is not difficult to imagine the challenges dominating five or more years of clinical training.
-But they need not, should not, be all-consuming.
-Friends and family, rest and recreation, enjoyment of the arts and service to the community are no less important because you are a resident.
-Indeed, during this portion of your career when time is perhaps your most precious commodity, it is vital that you strike a balance in your life that allows you to progress toward personal, as well as, professional goals.
+But they need not, and should not, be all-consuming.
+Friends and family, rest and recreation, enjoyment of the arts, and service to the community are no less important because you are a resident.
+Indeed, during this portion of your career, when time is perhaps your most precious commodity, it is vital that you strike a balance in your life that allows you to progress toward personal, as well as, professional goals.